How to Make Homework Less Work

-Third, pace yourself.
-If you don't finish your homework during school, think about how much you have left and what else is going on that day, and then budget your time.
+Budget your time.
+If you don't finish your homework at school, think about how much you have left and what else is going on that day.
 Most high-school students have between 1 and 3 hours of homework a night.
-If it's a heavy homework day and it seems like you've got an assignment in every subject but gym and lunch, you'll need to devote more time to homework.
-It's a good idea to come up with some kind of homework schedule, especially if you are involved in sports or activities or have an after-school job.
+If it's a heavy homework day, you'll need to devote more time to homework.
+It's a good idea to come up with a homework schedule, especially if you're involved in sports or activities or have an after-school job.

 Watch Where You Work